WilliamRoth82/BozandtheBozzers/README.md

 <br><br><br>
 <img src="pics/editedme.png" alt="Bozzler" width="300"/>
 <br>
 Bozzler, aka Carter, is a senior at Lehigh studying finance.
+He can be connected [here.](https://www.linkedin.com/in/carter-karinshak-782583220/)

 ## More